It has now been over 8 years since I started this blog. I am now a serious MND/ALS blogger, and still riding the rollercoaster of life!

 I don’t want new sufferers wasting their time with hopeless theories, therapies etc. So don’t expect me to placate or agree with comments just because it’s nice.
-I have seen repetitive themes emerging and I hope you will find my blog useful if ever faced with such a challenge, be it MND or another equally difficult life situation.
+I have seen repetitive themes emerging over the last 8 years and I hope you will find my blog useful if ever faced with such a challenge, be it MND or another equally difficult life situation.

-In my non MND world, I have alter egos, the amazing Lord Bragg, and the delicious Pamela Bragg (see below).
+In my non MND world on the blog, I have alter egos, the amazing Lord Bragg, and the delicious Pamela Bragg (see below).
 They pop up now and then to add spice to my stories, but also they may say things you want to say but you just haven’t got the guts!

 Serendipity or Strategy – this was Lord Bragg’s first appearance.

 It’s amazing what you overhear – the charming Pamela Bragg first showed her face!